syncthing/docs/users/custom-upgrades.rst

 =====================

-Syncthing by default upgrades automatically from the `official release packages <https://github.com/syncthing/syncthing/releases>`__ on Github.
+Syncthing by default upgrades automatically from the `official release packages <https://github.com/syncthing/syncthing/releases>`__ on GitHub.
 If this is unsuitable, Syncthing can instead be configured to look for upgrades on a local or private upgrade server.

 .. versionadded:: 0.12.0